bon3k/radiobit/README.md

 # Radiobit

-Radiobit is a compact DIY music and streaming player that supports a wide range of audio formats, internet radio, and Nostr streams.
+DIY music and streaming player that supports a wide range of audio formats, internet radio, and Nostr streams.
 Powered by a Raspberry Pi Zero, it features a small LCD screen, physical buttons, and a PiSugar3 battery pack.
 A minimal web app lets you manage playlists, radio stations, Nostr public keys, and Wi-Fi settings.

 ---